Team Radailogy ECR 2025

 Data to upload to Radailogy

-It is with great pleasure that we present BoneView Measurements, an AI assistant for the automated measurement of body axes on X-ray images.
+It is with great pleasure that we present Coreline´s aview LCS, an AI assistant for the detection of pulmonary nodules in CT studies.

-Why BoneView Measurments matters and how it works
+Why aview LCS matters and how it works

 Who benefits